Infertility can be a scary journey.

 Here’s a quick breakdown of the numbers:

 Hopefully, these statistics are starting to answer some of your more burning questions.
-If you have more questions, simply drop them in the comments below.
+If you have more questions, simply drop them in the comments below and we’ll do our best to help you find the answers.
 The websites below also have great frequently asked questions (FAQs) worth checking out:

 The National Infertility Association (Resolve)